ells101/codingnotes/javaNuggets.md

 - .equals is used to check the content of another string.
 - str.substring() used to get chars from a string
 - str.substring(str.length(-1)) get the last character from of the string.
+- str.charAt(n) gives you the char at a specified `n` index of a String.
 - .IndexOf searches for first occurrence of a specified substring within the string. e.g.

 ```java